-A few years ago, Rick, the creator of mambo chicken cha cha, received as a Christmas gift a selection of curry powders blended by our local spice apothecary and was eager to dance with them.
-(The the original African language meaning of “mambo” is “a dancing conversation with the gods.”)
+A few years ago, Rick, the creator of mambo chicken cha cha, received as a gift a selection of curry powders blended by our local spice apothecary and was eager to dance with them.
+(The original African language meaning of “mambo” is “a dancing conversation with the gods.”)
 He chose the “face-forward,” slightly spicy Madras blend to offset the tartness of the buttermilk and jazzed the mix up a notch with cumin and red chili flakes.
-He then cooked the dish combining two methods: the classic Southern-fried chicken technique of pre-soaking the chicken in buttermilk with, then, instead of frying it, baking it right in the buttermilk soak with its exotic Eastern spices.
+He then cooked the dish combining two methods: the classic Southern-fried chicken technique of pre-soaking the chicken in buttermilk with spices, then, instead of frying the chicken, baking it right in the buttermilk soak with its exotic Eastern spices.
 The buttermilk tenderizes the chicken and adds its own dimension of flavor enhancement, making the meat richer, more buttery, and more complex.

 All parts of the chicken work with this treatment.
 For a special dinner occasion, the finished dish looks particularly appealing with bone-in, wing-attached half-breasts.
 But, for a quick, simple, low-fat protein-on-the-run workday meal, use boneless, skinless breasts.
 Four hours, up to overnight, soaking is a good amount of time, but even 2 hours will have a tenderizing effect on the meat.

 1 teaspoon Madras-style curry powder

 1 teaspoon ground cumin

 1/8 to 1/4 teaspoon red chili flakes, to taste